How to Create Users | Yext Hitchhikers Platform

 Setting up SSO Users

 We recognize that many brands prefer to manage users via SSO.
-To learn more about how to enable this, visit our Developer Portal and read this guide.
+To learn more about how to enable this, visit our Developer Portal and check out the available SSO guides .

 Once SAML SSO is configured for your account, you have the option to select whether the user should be configured for SSO.
 When you create or edit a user, you can easily provide an SSO distinction by toggling the Is SAML User in the platform (as seen below).
 You also have the ability to include this designation when uploading users in bulk.

 When a user is created, deleted, or their information is updated, the User History screen will surface this information.
 You can see user activity by navigating to Account Settings > User History.

 The table on the User History screen shows relevant information pertaining to user updates including: